 Halloween is my favorite holiday and it is coming up quickly.
-The spiderwebs are out, the scarecrows and mums are flanking my front steps, the ghosts are floating in the trees, and the adorable dinosaur costume that roars has been purchased!
+The spiderwebs are out, the scarecrows and mums are flanking my front steps, the ghosts are floating in the trees, and the batman costume that fits over a snow suit has been purchased!
 We just need to decorate our pumpkins and buy our treats for the trick-or-treaters.
-This is our first Halloween in our house, and we are so excited for trick or treaters!
 While planning for these princesses and pirates, the Teal Pumpkin Project comes to mind.
 This initiative was started by FARE (Food Allergy Research & Education) to raise awareness of food allergies and promote inclusion of all trick-or-treaters throughout the Halloween season.

 To keep Halloween safe for those children with food allergies you can place the nonfood treats in a separate bowl from the candy and allow the children to choose their treat.
 Have a safe and happy Halloween!